heyxmirko/mcmodelviewer-issue-tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for [Your Project Name].
+about: Suggest a new feature or enhancement for MC Model Viewer.
 title: "[FEATURE] - Brief description of the feature"
 labels: enhancement
 assignees: ''